 Acceptance the first step in overcoming ACEs

 Preventing the consequences of ACEs starts with knowing your risks.
-You can check your risks here if you are on a desktop.
+You can check your risks here if you are on a desktop or tablet.

 Blog posts on ACEs

 Truckers are on the road, are trained to be observant, and could tackle human trafficking in a big way.
 And it’s all thanks to one woman and her daughters.

 Kayden Mancuso was killed by a man who was known to be dangerous.
 But since he was her father, a judge gave him the access he needed to kill her.

 I’m helping my sister get addicted to opioids, because for her, life without coping mechanisms is worse than life with them and she has a lot to cope with.

 Disclosing abuse; what does the child experience?
 What does the parent experience?
 And how can you help your child cope with the trauma?

 An interview with the Stop Abuse Campaign’s Melanie Blow about ACEs, addiction, prostitution and child sex abuse laws and policy.

 Some abused children become sullen and depressed, others turn to aggression becoming the exact same thing they fear; a bully.